light-space/frontend-challenge/README.md

 2. The logic to fetch the data and render the workflow.
     - Please don't use any external libraries to render the workflow, we want to see how you would implement this part.
-    - The three dots menu in the desing (`...`) doesn't do anything, just rendering it there is fine.
+    - The three dots menu in the design (`...`) doesn't do anything, just rendering it there is fine.

 Don't worry about making it pixel perfect or matching the icons and colours exacly.
 We know working against a png file is not ideal.

 The icons you see in the image come from the lucide library.
 The `lucide-react` package is already installed in the project.

-Any other consideration and things you would do better/different in a real world scenario feel free to put in the README, no need to implement it.
+For any other consideration or thing you would do better/differently in a real world scenario, feel free to put it in the README, no need to implement it.

 ## Provided code